 How to Get The Shanghai Transit Visa

 Most visitors to mainland China require a visa, but there are several visas based on the type of visit to China you are undertaking.
 Upon arrival at Shanghai Pudong Airport, we saw a small kiosk with a line.
-The kiosk was labelled “Visa on Arrival”.
+The kiosk was labeled “Visa on Arrival”.
 After waiting in line, it seemed that this kiosk does not do “Visa on Arrival” but instead, they were there simply to answer questions about Visa on Arrival in China.
 So off we went to the immigration lines.

 Avoid our mistakes

 The signs for Visa on Arrival in Shanghai Pudong Airport were very clear.
 However, our mistake was we didn’t read all the signs properly.
 Part of that may be due to the lack of sleep from the long flight, and the fact that we were a large group with small children in tow.
 Instead, we stopped at the Visa on Arrival for foreign passport holders.
 We waited in the line for 15 minutes and were almost to the front when I noticed another line that said “Transit Visa”!
 Don’t make the same mistake we did.
-If you are transiting through China via one of the main cities that are eligible for Visa Free Transit, the line at the far end of immigration is the correct line!
+If you are transiting through China via one of the main cities that are eligible for Visa-Free Transit, the line at the far end of immigration is the correct line!

 Pro tip: Head to the far left of Passport Control to obtain your Visa Free Transit stamp.
 At the time of writing, there were 51 countries eligible for the 24-hour, 77- hour, and 144-hour transit visa.
 You must have an onward ticket with a seat assignment to be eligible for a Shanghai Transit Visa.